zababurinsv/empera/Doc/Eng/API2.md

 #### Parameters:
 * FromID - the account number of the sender
 * FromPrivKey - sender private key in hex format
-* ToID - the account number of the recipient, the number or public key in hex format (in this case, it will create a new account with the name specified in the first line of the description of the payment and the payment the account will be charged 10 Tera)
+* ToID - the account number of the recipient
 * Amount - sum, floating-point number, or object format {SumCOIN,SumCENT}
 * Description - description of payment order (optional)
 * Confirm - wait XXX confirmation of blocks in blockchain, the default value is 8